-Cleaning the BBQ is a tricky job and let’s be honest – not a very pleasant one.
-Luckily, for the gentle sex, this is usually a man’s job.
-However, even men with all their rational thinking can meet some difficulties.
-Especially, if they don’t know where to start.
+Cleaning the BBQ is a tricky job and, let’s be honest – not a very pleasant one.
+And if you don’t know where to start, you’ll have some difficulties.
 We at Fantastic Cleaners gathered our professional knowledge and expertise and created this BBQ cleaning guide.
-Here you will find all the information you’ll need in order to get your barbecue clean and ready for grilling.
+Here you will find all the information you’ll need to get your barbecue clean and ready for grilling.

 Basics of BBQ Cleaning

 A clean BBQ is a functioning and healthy BBQ.
 You don’t want residue and food debris to built up in your food.
 Follow our simple BBQ cleaning tips and enjoy your BBQ party.

 To clean your gas BBQ, you need to disconnect the gas first to ensure your safety.
 Detach all removable parts and clean them individually.
 Wash the body of the BBQ, leave it to dry and reassemble the grill back.

 Here is the detailed process of how to clean a gas BBQ:

 - Disconnect the gas (propane tank)